 - durable enough to handle the foot traffic

 - long-lasting enough that you won’t need to replace it in a few short years

 A bamboo floor will do all of that and more.
 Let’s learn more.

 If you own an artisanal coffee house, you might prefer a more textured plank with a carbonized finish.
-If you’re looking to refit a Silicon Valley-esque tech company, then you might prefer a lighter, smoother plank.
-If you own a health food store, you might prefer the natural look of the bamboo, like that featured in the above photo, to fit in with an organic aesthetic.
+If you’re looking to refit a Silicon Valley-Esque tech company, then you might prefer a lighter, smoother plank.
+If you own a health food store, you might prefer the light and airy tone of natural bamboo flooring, like that featured in the above photo, to fit in with an organic, aesthetic atmosphere.

 Whatever look you’re going for, bamboo flooring can fit into it.